The last time we were in Venice was one and a half years ago.

 The water bus to Murano was full, too.

-We got off the bus at the first stop on Murano and looked at the map on the mobile phone to find that our hotel was quite far from there.
+We got off the bus at the first stop on Murano and looked at the map on our mobile phone to find that our hotel was quite far from there.

 We should have looked at it earlier.

-Anyway, we had to go there, so we started walking, pulling our suite cases.
+Anyway, we had to go there, so we started walking, pulling our suitcases.

-So we decided to eat first as it was a lunch time.
+So we decided to eat as it was lunch time.